bellflight/AVR-Docs/content/en/autonomy-and-beyond/python/_index.md

 ![Installing the Python Extension in VS Code](PythonPic1.png)

-This extension allows for debugging, auto complete, and python environment managemebnt in VS Code.
+This extension allows for debugging, auto complete, and Python environment management in VS Code.

 ## Python Interpreter